Classical and Quantum Electrodynamics Concept Based on Maxwell Equations' Symmetry: Dually charged quasiparticles - theory and its experimental confirmation

-Really, since generalized relativistic equations are invariant under transfomations ($\ref{eq10}, \ref{eq11}$) and variation of action integral with starting Lagrangian is equal to zero, then variation of action integral with transformed Lagrangian in accordance with ($\ref{eq10}, \ref{eq11}$) will also be zero.
-Consequently, all the conditions of applicability of N\"{o}ther theorem, by proof of which the only invariance under Lagrange equations is sufficient, \cite{Noether}, are held true.
-We wish to pay attention to typical inaccuracy, which is abundant in the literature, consisting in that, that for applicability of N\"{o}ther theorem the Lagrangian invariance under corresponding symmetry transformations is required.
-At the same time the only invariance of Lagrange equations under corresponding symmetry transformations, which certainly takes place in given case, is necessary (see proof of N\"{o}ther theorem).
-According to N\"{o}ther theorem, the conserved quantity, corresponding to $\nu -th$ parameter ($\nu = \overline{1,k}$) by invariance of field under some $\textit{k}$-parametric symmetry group, is (see, for instance, \cite{Bogush}).
+\textbf{Proof}.
+Really, since generalized relativistic equations are invariant under transfomations ($\ref{eq10}, \ref{eq11}$) and, consequently, the variation of action integral with starting Lagrangian is equal to zero, then the variation of action integral with transformed Lagrangian in accordance with ($\ref{eq10}, \ref{eq11}$) will also be zero.
+Therefore, all the conditions of the applicability of N\"{o}ther theorem, by proof of which the only invariance under Lagrange equations is sufficient, \cite{Noether}, are held true.
+According to N\"{o}ther theorem, the conserved quantity, corresponding to $\nu -th$ parameter ($\nu = \overline{1,k}$) by invariance of field under some $\textit{k}$-parametric symmetry group, is